 Holi is the Indian festival of colors!

-the two-day celebration is celebrated in several ways, including prayers, singing and dancing, music, and vibrant colors.
+It is celebrated in several ways, including prayers, singing and dancing, music, and vibrant colors.

 to celebrate Holi fully, you also must try some of the special food made specifically for this event.
 For example, the Gujiya or Papri Chaat.